 I took a deep breath.
 ‘Well he’s…’

-I laughed.
 ‘And once the markings developed we realised she had Rhodesian Ridgeback…’

 ‘As well as Lab, Whippet, or Greyhound,’ added John, ‘a real Heinz 57 variety.’

-I steered back to my purpose, ‘this little fellow is pure-bred.’
+I steered back to my purpose, ‘This little fellow is pure-bred.’

-John almost spilled his tea, immediately suspicious.
-‘A pedigreed dog abandoned?’
+John almost spilt his tea, ‘A pedigreed dog abandoned?’
 He glanced at the scar on his wrist.
 Shuddered at the memory of his six-year-old self bitten by the German Shepherd trained to be a guard dog.
 His stepfather mistreated the dog and it became aggressive like its master.

 I kissed his forehead, lightly stroked the scarred wrist.
 ‘Darling, when you hear little DJ’s story you’ll weep.
 I know you worry about Goldie’s arthritis and I’ve seen your eyes tear up when you look at her and realise she’s over twelve – in human years that’s 61…’

 Goldie fidgeted.
 John squirmed and blustered, ‘that’s because Goldie’s farts are getting worse as she gets older.
 If she flopped down near you and let one go your eyes would water too!’

-The love accumulated in our twenty years together palpable as his lips twitched, and he tried to hold back a smile.
+The love accumulated in our twenty years together palpable as his lips twitched and he tried to hold back a smile.
 I sensed victory.

 John shook his head in disbelief.
 ‘Who’d want a deformed dog?
 Or, was he burnt?
 Darling, please don’t tell me you want to take responsibility for an injured dog that’s going to cost a fortune in vet fees!’

 At her master’s raised voice, Goldie shook her rear.
 Her tail wagged erratically, she pranced around, paws tapping and scraping on the decking.
 We both reached out to calm her, but I moved out of the way of the lethal weapon her tail had become, my voice soothing as I repeated, ‘calm down old girl.’

 ‘Well, you nodded your head when I asked if the dog had been burnt.’

 ‘I know, but that isn’t why he’s bald.
 His breed has almost no hair – another reason why I think this dog is meant for MaryJane because she sometimes gets asthma.’

 He shook his head in bewilderment.
-‘Why pay a lot of money for a pure bred dog and then ill-treat it?’
+‘Why pay a lot of money for a purebred dog and then ill-treat it?’

 John shivered and I assumed he relived again his stepfather’s treatment of the German Shepherd.
-The stories of his stepfather’s abuse of the dog, but also the treatment meted out to John and his mother, saddened and angered me too.
+The stories of his stepfather’s abuse of the dog but also the treatment meted out to John and his mother saddened and angered me.

 One day, John unwittingly poked his finger near the German Shepherd’s nostril.
-Chained and angry the dog snapped and his sharp teeth tore at John’s wrist.
+Chained and angry, the dog snapped and sharp teeth tore at John’s wrist.
 What followed still haunted John.
 His mother’s panic, her attempts to stop the bleeding, her worry about infection.
 His stepfather’s fury.
 ‘The dog’s tasted blood, he’ll have to go.’

 John’s sobbing ended in a scream when the bullet from his stepfather’s rifle shattered the tethered dog’s skull.
 The silence that followed like a signal to his mother.
 She sobbed for a long time too.
 John often wondered if that was the moment she realised she had made a mistake remarrying.

-‘Do you remember John, how we had to lift Goldie over the threshold because previous owners had punished her if she tried to enter the house?
-Goldie never made a sound for days and we thought it unusual, until we found out she’d been debarked.’
+‘Do you remember how we had to lift Goldie over the threshold because previous owners had punished her if she tried to enter the house?
+She never made a sound for days and we thought it unusual until we found out she’d been debarked.’